pologovaa/eclipse-wiki/ARC-GNU-Toolchain-Eclipse-IDE-for-DesignWare-ARC-Getting-Started.md

-This page has been moved to <Home.md>.
+This page has been moved to <Home>.